assadullah1467/NYC_Taxi_Trip_Duration-Challene-with-R/NYC_Taxi_Trip_Duration_Challenge.md

 Durationwaise weekdays and weekends are more or less similar, but let's check all our hypothesis and confirm in the following section.

-# Statistical Testing of the factors;
+# Statistical Testing of the factors:

 ## Whether there is a significant diffrence in mean trip_duration between vendors